fsprojects/FSharp.Formatting/docs/styling.md

 # Customization and Styling

-There are five levels of extra content development and styling.
+When using `fsdocs`, there are six levels of extra content development and styling.

-0. Don't do any styling or documentation customization.
+1. Don't do any styling or documentation customization and simply write content.
 This is by far the simplest option to maintain.

-1. Add content such as an `docs/index.md` to customize the front-page content for your generated docs.
+2. Add content such as an `docs/index.md` to customize the front-page content for your generated docs.
    You can also add content such as `docs/reference/fslib.md` to give a bespoke langing page for one of your namespaces, e.g. here assumed to be `namespace FsLib`.
 This will override any generated content.

-2. Customize via Styling Parameters
+3. Customize via Styling Parameters

-3. Customize via CSS
+4. Customize via CSS

-4. Customize via a new tempalte
+5. Customize via a new template

+6. Customize by generating your own site using your own code

-By default `fsdocs` does no ctyling customization and uses the following.
+By default `fsdocs` does no styling customization and uses the following defaults.
 These are the settings used to build this site.

 * Uses the default template in [docs/_template.html](https://github.com/fsprojects/FSharp.Formatting/blob/master/docs/_template.html)